steel-wing/wvkbd-zenbook/README.md

 You also need [scdoc](https://git.sr.ht/~sircmpwn/scdoc/) to generate the documentation.

-The default set of layouts is called `mobintl` *(mobile international)*, which groups various layouts aimed at mobile devices and also attempts to accommodate various international users.
+The default set of layouts is called `zenbook`, which groups various layouts aimed at mobile devices and also attempts to accommodate various international users.
 Run `make`.
-The resulting binary is called `wvkbd-mobintl`.
+The resulting binary is called `wvkbd-zenbook`.

-The other set of layouts is called `deskintl` *(desktop international)*, which groups layouts aimed at desktop, laptop, and tablet devices with a larger touchscreen.
-The set is US-International English.
-Run `make LAYOUT=deskintl`.
-The resulting binary is called `wvkbd-deskintl`.

-You can, however, define your own layouts by copying and modifying `config.mobintl.h`, `layout.mobintl.h` and `keymap.mobintl.h`
-(replace `mobintl` for something like `yourlayout`), or `config.deskintl.h`, `layout.deskintl.h` and `keymap.deskintl.h`.
-Then make your layout set using `make LAYOUT=yourlayout`, and the resulting binary will be `wvkbd-yourlayout`.

 ## Usage

-Run `wvkbd-mobintl`, `wvkbd-deskintl` or the binary for your custom layout set.
+Run `wvkbd-zenbook`.

 You can switch between the layouts/layers of the keyboard by pressing the ⌨ key (little keyboard) the bottom-left (press shift to iterate back instead of